xxin1984/a-light-NER-tool/README.md

 # a-light-NER-tool
-This is a very light code for NER, which is for beginners to refer to.
+This is a very light code for NER, which I think can help beginners.